sonny-qa/sonny-qa.github.io/_posts/2018-01-06-PCA-stock-returns-python.md

 layout: post
 title: Using PCA to identify correlated stocks in Python
 comments: true
-description: Using Principle Component Analysis (PCA) to identify correlations in time series market returns stocks data
+description: Using Principle Component Analysis (PCA) to identify correlations in  daily returns time series data, for stocks and indicies.
 ---

 ## Overview